-The present-value cost of having a child may be in the ballpark of $0.5 million when both direct expenditures and opportunity costs are considered.
+The present-value cost of having a child may be at least $300K when both direct expenditures and opportunity costs are considered.
 This shows the value of using the most effective birth-control methods, like the implant and vasectomy.
 That said, some people may find having children very important to their wellbeing, and in such cases, having children is likely worth the cost.

 Of course, economists and utilitarians will notice an additional cost: The opportunity cost of the time spent parenting.
 If you want to raise your child well, then this time expenditure might begin even before conception, as you research optimal health and nutrition during pregnancy.
 Then there are 9 months of pregnancy (which requires additional health-care visits and sickness), weeks or months of paternity/maternity leave from work, months of sleepless nights attending to your crying baby every two hours, pediatrician visits, playing with your toddler or traveling to daycare, shopping for baby clothes and toys, researching pre / elementary / middle / high schools, helping with homework and interacting with teachers, spending quality time with your kid on the weekends, taking your kid to events and friends' houses, going to school functions, researching and visiting colleges, helping with college applications, transporting to and from college, giving advice on jobs, and everything else in between.

 There could also be costs of reduced ambition.
 For example, maybe you would have become a CEO who travels the world constantly, but you don't want to be the kind of mom who never sees her kid, so you aim for something less remunerative.
-Depending on the circumstances, this could add up to many hundreds of thousands of dollars or more.
+In rare circumstances, this could add up to many millions of dollars.

 And then what about your inheritance?
 Are you sure you're going to leave no assets to your kid, in contradiction of social custom?
 What if your mind changes by the time you're 70 years old?

 Now, of course there might be utilitarian benefits from having a kid.
 The main one is that your kid might grow up to share your ideals and spend his life working on them.
 But I wouldn't count on it.
-Given how relatively few people focus on reducing suffering from an efficiency mindset, the chance that your kid spends his life doing the same sort of work as you seems fairly low.
 There is a nontrivial contribution of genes to personality and hence moral convictions, but this suggests you should become a sperm/egg donor rather than having kids yourself.
 And if you think environmental influence matters more, then you could go off and inspire some of the billions of other young people in the world, a minority of whom will be more receptive to your ideas than your own kid would be.

-In light of the above discussion, it seems plausible that the costs of having a child could be in the ballpark of $0.5 million.
-In fact, the costs could be higher depending on what you give up, but let's stick with $0.5 million in the subsequent calculations.
+In light of the above discussion, it seems plausible that the costs of having a child could be in the ballpark of $300K.
+In fact, the costs could be higher depending on what you give up, but let's stick with $300K in the subsequent calculations.

-With $0.5 million at stake, birth control begins to appear extremely important.
+With $300K at stake, birth control begins to appear pretty important.
 Consider the table in Wikipedia's article on "Comparison of birth control methods."
 Male condoms have a perfect-use failure rate of 2% per year.
-2% of $0.5 million is $10,000 per year.
-The combined oral-contraceptive pill has a perfect-use failure rate of 0.3% per year, or $1,500.
-And if we talk about typical-use failure rates for these methods, we're into $75K and $40K per year, respectively.
-(That's more than many people's salaries.)
+2% of $300K is $6,000 per year.
+The combined oral-contraceptive pill has a perfect-use failure rate of 0.3% per year, or $900.
+And if we talk about typical-use failure rates for these methods (15% and 9%, respectively), we're into $45K and $27K per year, respectively.
+(That's more than some people's salaries.)